Installation ↑ Back to top

 Managing Inventory ↑ Back to top

-Remember that a product appearing as In stock in your catalog may not have enough stock to cover the requirements of every bundle that contains it.
+A product appearing as In stock in your catalog may not have enough stock to cover the requirements of every bundle that contains it.
 For example, if the Minimum Quantity defined for a bundled product in one or more bundles is higher than its remaining stock, then these bundles will not be available for purchase.

 Inventory Settings ↑ Back to top